-through different activities like crying, nail-biting, thumb-sucking and speech
+Self-Instructional Material through different activities like crying, nail-biting, thumb-sucking and speech difficulties.

-- Emotions differ from person to person. - Same emotion can be aroused by a number of different stimuli objects or situations. - Emotions rise abruptly but die slowly. - Emotions are subject to displacement.
+- Emotions are prevalent in every living organism. - Emotions are present at all stages of development and can be aroused in young as well as in old. - Emotions differ from person to person. - Same emotion can be aroused by a number of different stimuli objects or situations. - Emotions rise abruptly but die slowly. - Emotions are subject to displacement.
 The anger aroused on account of one stimuli gets transferred to other situations.
 The anger caused by the rebuking of the officer to his/her subordinate may be transferred in beating the children at home - One emotion may give rise to a number of likewise emotions.